 Accreditation and Compliance

-Marlboro College and the Marlboro College Graduate School are accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education (NEASC-CIHE).
+Marlboro College and the Marlboro College Graduate and Professional Studies Program are accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education (NEASC-CIHE).

 Accreditation of an institution of higher education by NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied though a peer review process.
 An accredited college or university is one that has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
 Institutional integrity is also addressed through accreditation.

 Accreditation by NEASC applies to the institution as a whole.
 As such, it is not a guarantee of every course or program offered, or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.

 Marlboro College's profile on the CIHE page is here.

 Inquiries regarding the accreditation status should be directed to the associate dean of the graduate school.